 You are allowed to sell products or offer your services on the street (without a fixed spot) or door-to-door.
 In some municipalities, you need a street trader's licence (ventvergunning).
 Separate rules apply to contact-based professions.

 Protocol for responsible shopping

 Protocols have been drawn up with basic rules and guidelines for shops.

-Shops must strictly keep to the rules in the protocols and the basic corona rules.
+Shops must strictly keep to the basic corona rules.

 Each sector organisation has specific arrangements for their type of business.
 You can find all protocols on the Dutch-language website Mijn coronaprotocol.
-Please note: a protocol is not legislation, but an elaboration of the RIVM's advice for the workplace.
+Please note: a protocol is not legislation, but a guideline on how to implement the government's and the RIVM's advice for the workplace.